Canon SX530 vs T5i

 It is notable that the SX530 offers wifi support, while the T5i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the T5i have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the T5i have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX530 and T5i can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Canon T5i Manual.

 So what conclusions can be drawn?
 Is the Canon SX530 better than the Canon T5i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.